dz1109/dz1109.github.io/_pages/about.md

   - /about.html
 ---

-I am now a algorithm engineer at ChinaLiterature focus on Search Ranking and Semantic Matching.
+I am now a algorithm engineer at Tencent PCG focus on Search Ranking.
 I received the MA.Sc. degree in software engineering from Northeastern University in 2020 and the B.S. degree in computer science from Beijing University of Technology 2016.
 My research interests include data mining and machine learning.
-I focused on frontier research and technology transformation in Search Ranking , Semantic Matching and Representation Learning.
+I focused on frontier research and technology transformation in Search Ranking , Semantic Retrieval and Information Retrieval.

 [Google Scholar](https://scholar.google.com/citations?hl=zh-CN&user=0DRNbaIAAAAJ)